 European Confederation of Pharmaceutical Entrepreneurs, Belgium

-Thomas Bols • Head of Government Affairs and Public Policy, EMEA & APAC
+Thomas Bols, MA • Head of Government affairs and Patient Advocacy, EMEA & APAC

 PTC Therapeutics, Inc., Switzerland